-Many professional jobs in healthcare don't require a bachelor's degree; they may call for certification or a license, only.
-Some can be a lifelong career, or just a stepping stone along your healthcare career path.
-These jobs serve to help you get your foot in the door to land your dream job.
+Many professional jobs in healthcare don't require a bachelor's degree.
+While offering competitive wages, they call only for certification or license.
+These opportunities can become lifelong careers or steppingstones to get your foot in the door and land your dream job.

 Prepare for certification and a career in CPC Exam